meera-ramesh19/PythonPersonalProject/README.md

     - heroku ps:scale web=1

   - To check database has data

     - heroku pg:psql <database_url>

     - select \* from historical_data(table name)

   ***

+# Checkout the repo [PersonalProject}](https://github.com/meera-ramesh19/PersonalProject) for the next part of the project

 Have fun testing and improving it! 😎